huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

+Don't seek shortcuts.
+The only shortcut is doing something the right way the first time so that you don’t waste any time on the shortcuts.
+[If you want to be good, you don't really have a lot of choices.
+It takes what it takes.
+You have to do what you have to do to be successful.](https://m.youtube.com/watch?v=R0CAAlMo3f8) Do what is necessary.
+Do what is required.

 In the mean time, try to accomplish things with the least amount of effort.
 Find the easiest way first.
 Do the simplest thing first.
 Move fast.